-Subject to stockholder approval, the Board of Directors has approved an amendment to Section 8(b)(ii)(A) of the 2005 Equity-Based Compensation Plan (the "2005 Plan") to add "reserves per share growth" to the Business Criteria already listed as a criteria that might be used by the Compensation Committee in measuring performance targets established under the Company's annual incentive awards under the 2005 Plan.
-A complete copy of the proposed Second Amendment to the Range Resources Corporation 2005 Equity-Based Compensation Plan is attached as Exhibit A and a full copy of the 2005 Plan is available on the Company's website.
-A summary description of the material features of the 2005 Plan can be found under Proposal 3.
-All capitalized terms are defined terms as used in the 2005 Plan or defined in this proxy.
-The statements made in this Proxy Statement regarding the Second Amendment to the 2005 Plan should be read in conjunction with and are qualified in their entirety by reference to such summary and Exhibit A.
+Subject to stockholder approval, the Board of Directors has approved an amendment to Section 4 of the 2005 Equity-Based Compensation Plan (the "2005 Plan") to increase the number of shares of common stock authorized to be issued under the 2005 Plan by 950,000 shares.
+A complete copy of the proposed Fourth Amendment to the Range Resources Corporation 2005 Plan is attached as Exhibit A and a full copy of the 2005 Plan is available on the Company's website.
+A summary description of the material features of the 2005 Plan is provided below.
+The statements made in this Proxy Statement regarding the Fourth Amendment to the 2005 Plan should be read in conjunction with and are qualified in their entirety by reference to such summary, the 2005 Plan available on the Company's website and Exhibit A.